Episode 23

 From Late-Night Game Hobbyist to Successful Studio Owner, with Colm Larkin

-• The importance of conquering perfectionism
+• The importance of conquering perfectionism when building your game

 • What helped Colm the most in getting his first game off the ground